laravel-liberu/documentation/docs/backend/core.md

 - `php artisan vendor:publish --tag=core-preferences` - the json preferences file
 - `php artisan vendor:publish --tag=core-factories` - the factories for the User and the UserGroup
 - `php artisan vendor:publish --tag=core-seeders` - the seeders for the User and the UserGroup
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released
+- `php artisan vendor:publish --tag=liberu-config` - a common alias for when wanting to update the config, once a newer version is released
-- `php artisan vendor:publish --tag=enso-preferences` - a common alias for when wanting to update the preferences, once a newer version is released
+- `php artisan vendor:publish --tag=liberu-preferences` - a common alias for when wanting to update the preferences, once a newer version is released
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories, once a newer version is released
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories, once a newer version is released
-- `php artisan vendor:publish --tag=enso-seeders` - a common alias for when wanting to update the seeders, once a newer version is released
+- `php artisan vendor:publish --tag=liberu-seeders` - a common alias for when wanting to update the seeders, once a newer version is released
-- `php artisan vendor:publish --tag=enso-email` - a common alias for when wanting to update the templates used for email
+- `php artisan vendor:publish --tag=liberu-email` - a common alias for when wanting to update the templates used for email

 ## Commands

-- `php artisan enso:preferences:clear` - clears the preferences stored in the DB, useful when the preferences structure changes
+- `php artisan liberu:preferences:clear` - clears the preferences stored in the DB, useful when the preferences structure changes
-- `php artisan enso:preferences:update-global` - adds new global preferences keys for users
+- `php artisan liberu:preferences:update-global` - adds new global preferences keys for users
-- `php artisan enso:upgrade` - performs new upgrades from the older previous to the latest release
+- `php artisan liberu:upgrade` - performs new upgrades from the older previous to the latest release
-- `php artisan enso:announce-app-update` - send a notification to the logged in users that the application has been updated and that they should refresh their pages
+- `php artisan liberu:announce-app-update` - send a notification to the logged in users that the application has been updated and that they should refresh their pages

 ## Contributions